Hello. Welcome to my site! Please browse my books. If you have questions, please send me an email.

 1953: Munich, Germany

-A former neighbor walks into Peter's life and helps to fill in the missing details in Katarina's young life.
+A former neighbor walks into Peter's life and offers missing details about Katarina's young life.
 But what Peter discovers is more horrifying than anything he could have imagined.
 Will Peter's search for the truth of Katarina's past change his future?

-What happened in Ukraine that changed Katarina's life forever?
+What happened in Ukraine changed Katarina's life forever.

 1918: Southern Ukraine.

-The Treaty of Brest-Litovsk brings the German army to Ukraine.
-When the troops are stationed at the Penner estate, resentment between the German-speaking Mennonites and their Ukrainian neighbors grows.
+During the Treaty of Brest-Litovsk, the German army occupy Ukraine.
+When the Bavarian Cavalry are stationed at the Penner estate, resentment between the German-speaking Mennonites and their Ukrainian neighbors grows.
 Attracted to the dashing Captain Werner, Katarina follows her heart instead of her head.
-When the Black Sea Rebels discover the relationship, Katarina becomes a pawn in a dangerous game where she must rely on her wits and her faith to survive.
+Kidnapped by the Black Sea Rebels, Katarina becomes a pawn in a dangerous game where she must rely on her wits and her faith to survive.

-Themes: grief, loss, trauma, love, rape, religious differences, the German occupation of Ukraine, Bolsheviks, WW1, WW2, Mennonites in Ukraine, Christianity.
+Themes: PTSD, grief, loss, trauma, sexual assault, the German occupation of Ukraine, Bolsheviks, WW1, WW2, Mennonites in Ukraine.

 Coming January, 2025.